-So you’ve decided to study German abroad; you’ve made a great decision!
+So you’ve decided you want to sign up for German language programs—you’ve made a great decision!
 Not only is German the 10th most spoken native language in the world, a number that ranks even higher when including non-native speakers, but it is the most widely spoken native tongue throughout the European Union (you know what that means: ample places to travel, use your German, and impress the locals!).

 Taking an intensive German language course abroad will open up opportunities to speakers that they might otherwise not have access to and is a fascinating language that is fun to master.
 Besides, what better way to gauge when you have “made it” in your language-acquisition than by your ability to order a kebab in German without getting a suspicious eye and English response?

 Read on to see which city will best reflect your priorities and fulfill your desired experience for German language study abroad.